armosec/armo-platform-tools/attack-simulator/README.md

 ## Overview

 The **Attack Simulator** is a script designed to simulate various security incidents within a Kubernetes environment, specifically to test and validate runtime detection capabilities using Kubescape.
-This script automates the deployment of a dedicated application, checks the readiness of necessary components, initiates a series of predefined security incidents, and verifies if these incidents are detected correctly by Kubescape.
+This script automates the deployment of a dedicated application, checks the readiness of necessary components, initiates a series of predefined security incidents (or custom scripts provided by the user), and verifies if these incidents are detected correctly by Kubescape.

 ## Prerequisites